ashandoak/ashandoak.github.io/README.md

 # Proposed Talk: How to pose good questions at a research talk

 ## Motivation
-After our in-class reseach elevator pitch presentations I was reflecting on the process of asking good questions of a researcher during a research talk.
+After our in-class research elevator pitch presentations I was reflecting on the process of asking good questions of a researcher during a research talk.
 I believe that asking questions is an important step in the learning process: As an instructional faculty member of a teaching college I try to push my students to ask questions as often as possible because I think that asking questions, even simple simple questions, helps to establish concrete foundations for learning.
-Opening a dialogue can be the first step to a metacognitive approach to learning.
+Opening a dialogue can be the first step to a meta-cognitive approach to learning.

 There are many good questions asked at research talks, but there are also many bad questions (e.g., aggressive, posturing or rambling questions).
 Those aggressive and posturing types of questions are, I think, outside of the scope of what we want to accomplish here (but maybe not?
 Can an aggressive question be a good question?); I'm most interested in identifying what makes a *good* question, maybe in order to avoid the rambling style of question that sometimes manifests at research talks.

-I suppose in particular, since we've talked a lot about presentation skills it seeemed to me that there was a gap in not looking at the other side of a talk or lecture.
+I suppose in particular, since we've talked a lot about presentation skills it seemed to me that there was a gap in not looking at the other side of a talk or lecture.
 Answering questions is something that was addressed in some of the videos we watch (see [Simon Peyton Jones' response to aggressive questions](https://www.youtube.com/watch?v=sT_-owjKIbA&t=2819s), for example), but research is meant to be a *dialog*, and asking good questions is clearly a key part of that process.

 ## The purpose of this talk
 My goal here is for this talk to act as a starting point for an open discussion on how to formulate good questions.
-What I propose here isn't meant to be perscriptive, and I'm not claiming to have all the answers.
+What I propose here isn't meant to be prescriptive, and I'm not claiming to have all the answers.
 My recommendations provided here stem from what has worked for me (as a 'questioner') and what I hope will be true of those who would ask me questions if I was the one giving a talk.
 You may agree with some things I say, you may vehemently disagree with some things I say - I would be happy to hear both perspectives since I think the way forward is through open dialogue.
 I certainly hope that this is useful as well, though I wouldn't be surprised to learn that many of you already have your own process for asking good questions; nevertheless, if this sparks some dialogue on the topic I hope that we can all stand to learn something.

 ## The qualities of a good question
 At the risk of being labeled a reductionist I'm going to propose a number of qualities that I think contribute to making a good question.
 Of course, every opportunity for questions is different and one cannot always hope to articulate the 'perfect' question; yet I do believe that aspiring to the core qualities below could serve to improve any potential questions.
 Good questions are: